1936 Auckland Rugby League season: Schoolboy competitions

-A trophy (Bennet Uniform Cup) was presented for the best team in regards to their “playing equipment and general good conduct”.
+Harold Green of Avondale donated a trophy for competition by the senior school teams.
+It was suggested that the trophy be named the Benson Trophy in honour of Mr. Richard Benson, a former chairman of the Auckland Rugby League.
+A trophy (Bennet Uniform Cup) was presented for the best team in regards to their "playing equipment and general good conduct".
 Referees would award the teams points each week and it was open to all sides in Auckland including senior teams.
 The final points were as follows: Northcote 28.41, Mount Albert (Intermediate) 28.09, Newton 26.81, Mount Albert (seniors) 26.33, Marist 26.25, Green Lane 26, Richmond (seniors) 25.3, Ellerslie 25.09, Richmond (Intermediate) 25.09, Ponsonby 24.5, Balmoral 23.89, Otahuhu 23.36, Manukau Rovers 23.3, Avondale 22.66, Devonport 22.

 The following were the winning teams in each section: